 Where HPDCP is the header of PDCP layer, HSDAP is the header of the SDAP layer, and Hdata is the header of the packet.
 The PDCP sequence number (PDCP SN) in the HPDCP is part of the packet count value COUNT.
 To protect the header of the packet, the following parameters are input to the integrity function (e.g. NIA1) to produce MAC-I.

 - COUNT，

 - MESSAGE

 - DIRECTION

 - BEARER

 - KEY

 Where MESSAGE is to be integrity protected, which is the cascade of the HSDAP and Hdata.

-Editor’s Note: IP header may not be always in the beginning of data payload, the effectiveness of this solution in such case is ffs.